Kurt-Yu/LeetCode-Notes/Sorting/README.md

 ```

 ## Insertion Sort
-**Idea**: Maintains a sorted sublist in the lower positions of the list.
+**Idea**: Maintain a sorted sublist in the lower positions of the list.
 Each new item is then “inserted” back into the previous sublist such that the sorted sublist is one item larger.

 ```python
 def insertion_sort(nums):